 Accurate information on participation in the FSA tests should be communicated to parents by each school administrator, including the participation guidelines set by the Ministry.
-Any inaccurate information on the FSA provided to parents by a teacher or the BCTF, in a public venue such as a parent advisory council meeting, should also be corrected.
+Any inaccurate information on the FSA provided to parents by a teacher or the BCTF in a public venue such as a parent advisory council meeting should also be corrected.

 4. Approach: What the courts say.
-This approach is similar to the first approach in that it purports to provide a legal basis for communication about FSA in the form deemed appropriate by the BCTF.
+We already won the right to discuss and distribute information to parents about FSA during parent/teacher interviews in the form deemed appropriate by the BCTF.